AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDataSourceBuilderBoneCPKickoff/README.md

 **[How To Configure BoneCP Via DataSourceBuilder](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDataSourceBuilderBoneCPKickoff)**

 **Description:** This is a kickoff application that set up BoneCP via `DataSourceBuilder`.
 The `jdbcUrl` is set up for a MySQL database.
-For testing purpose the application uses an ExecutorServicefor simulating concurrent users.
+For testing purpose the application uses an `ExecutorService` for simulating concurrent users.

 **Key points:**\
      - in pom.xml, add the `spring-boot-configuration-processor` dependency\